scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 06. 10.
+2024
+@2335 Last nights entry was actually around 10pm, not 11...
+			removeAll now works for both pinnedMedia and pinnedPosts

+Next...
+- all instances of another user's username being link to their profile
+	- make sure other user's view of profile works
+- request connection button functionality

+!!!
+For profilePictures on posts & comments - add profile pic to each doc / new field
+		for userProfile pic.

 ### 06. 09.
 2024
 @2350 removing from user's pinned (both) now works!
 			need to verify removeAll works for both posts and media

 ### 06. 07.
 2024
 @1205 user's pinnedMedia and pinnedPosts can now be seen / selected within <FullList>